 This version of Armityle's stats are constantly zero, and like before, he requires all three main Beasts as fusion material.
 However, he changes his name to match original Armityle while fielded, and you can give control of him to your opponent during your main phase.

 You definitely want to do this, as Armityle will then banish all his controller's fielded cards (including himself) as the end phase, making him a brutal nuke, while his owner (you) gets to summon the original Armityle for free from your extra deck.

 How to Build a Sacred Beast Deck in Yu-Gi-Oh

-Konami's trios of god-like cards are always some of their coolest, with hefty summon conditions balanced by awesome powers, and I hope to see more deities in future sets.
+Konami's god trios are always some of their coolest, and the Sacred Beasts have received several more modernly-competitive supports dedicated to supporting their ranks.
 But for now, as we eagerly await their next batch of legendary monsters, vote for your favorite card and I'll see you at our next Yu-Gi-Oh countdown!

 © 2018 Jeremy Gill